-The inaugural 2022-23 cohort of CripTech fellows are exhibiting their projects at E.A.A.T.
-Experiments in Art, Access & Technology, running from 30 September 2023 through 13 January 2024.
+The inaugural 2022-23 cohort of CripTech fellows exhibited their projects at E.A.A.T.
+Experiments in Art, Access & Technology, which ran from 30 September 2023 through 13 January 2024.

 CRIPTECH METAVERSE LAB

 Immersive media, such as virtual reality, augmented reality, and spatial audio, present significant access frictions and barriers for disabled users and creators.
 The inaugural CripTech Metaverse Lab, a collaboration between Leonardo and Gray Area, gathered 10 disabled creatives to collectively experience immersive artworks and generate collective aesthetic access.
 Convening in February 2023 in the San Francisco Bay Area, the lab imagined new creative pathways for experiencing metaverse artworks amongst participants and future audiences.
-The findings from this research lab will be published in the Leonardo journal special issue, Criptech and the Art of Access, and can also be found in the CripTech archive.
+The findings from this research lab were published in the Leonardo journal special issue, Criptech and the Art of Access.

 How We Understand Access